anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/virtual-rodent/index.md

 Their system architecture of the single network for all the tasks are as below-

-{{< figure src="rodent_architecture.png" title="_Fig: Egocentric visual image inputs are encoded into features via a small residual network and proprioceptive state observations are encoded via a small multi-layer perceptron.
-The features are passed into a recurrent LSTM module The core module is trained by backpropagation during training of the value function.
+{{< figure src="rodent_architecture.png" title="Fig: System atchitecture" align="center" >}}

+Egocentric visual image inputs are encoded into features via a small residual network and proprioceptive state observations are encoded via a small multi-layer perceptron.
+The features are passed into a recurrent LSTM module.
+The core module is trained by backpropagation during training of the value function.
 The outputs of the core are also passed as features to the policy module (with the dashed arrow indicating no backpropagation along this path during training) along with shortcut paths from the proprioceptive observations as well as encoded features.
-The policy module consists of one or more stacked LSTMs (with or without skip connections) which then produce the actions via a stochastic policy._" align="center" >}}
+The policy module consists of one or more stacked LSTMs (with or without skip connections) which then produce the actions via a stochastic policy

 Their analysis shows neural activities: